huggingface/blog/audio-datasets.md

            'sampling_rate': 16000}}
 ```

+Great!
+We can see that we've only got the two required columns `text` and `audio`.
+We can also see that the audio is
+stored as 1-dimensional of amplitude values sampled at a sampling rate of 16kHz.
+That's our dataset loaded!

 ## Easy to Load, Easy to Process

 Loading a dataset with 🤗 Datasets is just half of the fun.
 We can now use the suite of tools available to efficiently
-pre-process our data ready for model inference or training.
+pre-process our data ready for model training or inference.
 In this Section, we'll perform three stages of data
 pre-processing:

 1. [Resampling the Audio Data](#1-resampling-the-audio-data)
 2. [Pre-Processing Function](#2-pre-processing-function)
 3. [Filtering Function](#3-filtering-function)